Richmond, Virginia

 This sarcophagus contains the remains of President James Monroe.

+Monument and grave of John Tyler, 10th President of the United States.
 President Tyler was the first president to ascend to the office of upon the death of a president (9th President William Henry Harrison).
 Since he was not elected President, there was uncertainty about how he should proceed in office.
 His decisive actions upon taking office set a precedent that such a presidency is as legitimate as the presidency of an elected president.

 Close-up of the front of President Tyler’s monument